bananabrewery/TiltSense/docs/en/Firmware-Setup.md

 ![email.png](assets/firmware-builder/email.png)

-You’ll receive an email with a download link as soon as your firmware is ready.
+You’ll receive an email with the file attached as soon as your firmware is ready.

 > 📩 Check your spam folder if you don’t receive the email after 30 minutes.